xillio/Xill-Hybride-Tools/Xill4/ContentStore/README.md

 ### `mapACLFolder(doc)`
 - Maps the ACL properties for folders.
-- Creates ACL objects and updates the source folder with the ACL IDs.
+- Creates ACL objects and updates the target folder with the ACL IDs.

 ### `mapACLDoc(doc)`
 - Maps the ACL properties for documents.
-- Creates ACL objects and updates the source document with the ACL IDs.
+- Creates ACL objects and updates the target document with the ACL IDs.